 Exercise empowers people with Parkinson's disease have better control of their body.
 Check out these mobility exercises as demonstrated by Ms Shaminian Balakrishnan, a physiotherapist from Singapore General Hospital (SGH).

 Continued from previous page.

-Mobility exercises for Parkinson's
+Top exercises for Parkinson's Disease

 Sit upright on the edge of a chair.
 Straighten one leg, keeping the heel on the ground.
 Bend from the hip, keeping the back and knee straight, and touch the toes.
 Hold for 30 seconds.
 Repeat on the left.
 Do five sets.